mevdschee/php-crud-api/README.md

       "exp": 1538207635
     }

-NB: The JWT implementation only supports the hash based algorithms HS256, HS384 and HS512.
+NB: The JWT implementation only supports the RSA and HMAC based algorithms.

 ## Authorizing operations